matze19999/CryptoBotV2onDocker/README.md

 3. Change the variables in the trade.js file and in your Stack.

-4. Start the Bot and send it this telegram messages:
+4. Start the Bot:

-  /coin BTC (If you bought BTC)

-  /buyprice 7520.234 (the course for what you bought your BTC in Euro)

-  /count 2 (If you bought 2 Bitcoin)

-  /getrefund (to check the math ;) )

 ### Possible Telegram Commands:

-/getprofit (No Parameters, check your Wallet)
+/getprofit (No Parameters, checks your Wallet)

-/coin BTC (set your bought Coin)

-/buyprice 7532.43 (the cource you bought the coin)

-/withdraw 1200.34 (set how much you withdraw)

-/count 3.21 (amount of the coin you bought)

 /calculatefuture 9343.43 (Check how high your refund would be on the course)